Game Day Analytics Challenge

 About the challenge

-A 30-second commercial spot during the 2022 Super Bowl costs brands nearly a whopping $7 million.
-Naturally, brands seek to monitor the performance of their ads.
+A 30-second commercial spot during the 2024 Super Bowl costs brands a whopping $7 million, plus production costs.
 Traditional mechanisms such as the USA Today AD METER ratings were and still are the acceptable measuring yardstick.
 But with the advent of social media, channels such as Facebook and Twitter are able to provide digital footprints that enable additional in-depth understanding of consumer feedback in reaction to those ads.

 Since 2016, Dr. Chong Oh, Professor (Lecturer), Academic Director of MSIS, and Director of Undergraduate IS Program at the David Eccles School of Business, University of Utah, created the Game Day Analytics Challenge to conduct an in-depth analysis of Twitter tweets on Super Bowl ads in extracting valuable metrics related to performance, influence, and diffusion.